-Maximum temperature in some parts of Delhi could touch 46 degrees Celsius on Thursday
+Delhi temperature could hit 46 degrees Celsius on Thursday

 Here are certain guidelines recommended by the National Disaster Management Authority during a heatwave.

-- Drink sufficient water as often as possible, even if not thirsty.

-- Wear lightweight, light-coloured, loose, and porous cotton clothes.
+- Wear lightweight, light-coloured, loose and porous cotton clothes.
 Use protective goggles, umbrella or hat, shoes or chappals while going out in sun.

 - While travelling, carry water with you.

-- Avoid alcohol, tea, coffee and carbonated soft drinks, which dehydrates the body.
+- Avoid alcohol, tea, coffee and carbonated soft drinks, which dehydrate the body.

 - Avoid high-protein food and do not eat stale food.